yans2023/WatchSleepNet_public/README.md

 conda create -n watchsleepnet python=3.10 conda activate watchsleepnet
 ```
-**Note**
+> [!Note]
-Develpment was conducted in an conda environment, but you may use another package manager of your choice.
+> Develpment was conducted in an conda environment, but you may use another package manager of your choice.

 2. Install required dependencies
 ```